benoitc/dnssd_erlang/README.md

                            {<<"atj-mbp">>,<<"_answer._udp.">>,<<"local.">>}}}
 ok
 ```
 The minimum arguments needed to register a service are the service type and port.
 If no service name is supplied, the machines name is used (in the example above, that's `<<"atj-mbp">>`).
+The Result term for this operation is a tuple containing binaries of the form `{ServiceName, ServiceType, Domain}`.

 For brevity, the alternative invocations of register are: